 Although your team members perform different tasks, they’re all working toward a common outcome.
 Explain how each contributes to the overall plan to get their buy-in and give them a sense of purpose.

-Build on the strengths of individuals
+Build on the individual strengths

 You can make things work if you take the time to learn about your employees: What motivates them, how do they communicate and what are they passionate about?